cap-js/docs/cds/aspects.md

 ### Table per class strategy

-If we want a separate table for each entity in our model above, including the 'superclass' entity Grantee, we'd have to rewrite our model to use composition over inheritance like that:
+If we want a separate table for each entity in our model above, including the 'superclass' entity `Grantees`, we'd have to rewrite our model to use composition over inheritance like that:

 ```cds
 entity Grantees {